 From 1982 to 1987, Mr. Periconi was an Assistant Attorney General in the Environmental Protection Bureau of the New York State Department of Law, where, among other matters, he prosecuted the first hazardous waste felony jury trial to corporate and individual convictions in New York, and sued the United States Environmental Protection Agency in one of the earliest “acid rain” cases.
 He served as an Assistant District Attorney in the New York County District Attorney’s Office from 1977 to 1980.

 Before founding Periconi, LLC in 2003, Mr. Periconi headed or co-headed the environmental law practice at several medium and large New York general practice law firms.

-Mr. Periconi, who is admitted to practice in the United States Courts of Appeal for the Second, Third and Sixth Circuits, as well as all federal district courts in New York, was chair of the Environmental Law Section of the New York State Bar Association in 2003-2004.
+Mr. Periconi is admitted to practice in New York State, as well as in the United States Courts of Appeal for the Second, Third and Sixth Circuits, and all federal district courts in New York.
+He was chair of the Environmental Law Section of the New York State Bar Association in 2003-2004.
 Mr. Periconi was the Chairman of the Board of INFORM, Inc., a New York-based national environmental organization, from 2004-2006.